killerj012/asteria-2.0/README.md

 Introduction

-  Asteria 2.0 is a runescape emulator built off of my previous release [URL="http://www.rune-server.org/runescape-development/rs2-server/downloads/530739-asteria-317-runesource.html"]Asteria[/URL].
+Asteria 2.0 is a runescape emulator built off of my previous release Asteria.
 Asteria as a whole has been in development for almost a year now, and I've learned so much since starting the project!

 What's changed?

 Well, to put it simply: everything.
 All of the problems that the original Asteria faced have been solved with much research, time, and dedication!
 Almost everything has been rewritten, and I took the time out to write up the major differences between this version and the last.